gitneeraj/lightdm-webkit2-theme-reactive/README.md

 In case you don't wish to use this theme, make sure you revert this file to the old one.

 ### Background images
 By default `/usr/share/backgrounds` will be scanned to fetch any background images that is placed there.
-You can also update the below setting to your custom path -
+You can also update the below setting to your custom path in file `/etc/lightdm/lightdm-webkit2-greeter.conf`

 ```
 [branding]